MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UETv2CreateGoal.md

 - **Simplified conversion goal setup**

   > [!NOTE]
   > - Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!
   > - Ensure your UET tag is functioning properly before simplified conversion goal setup.
 [Learn more about testing your UET tag with UET Tag Helper](hlp_BA_CONC_UET_TagHelper.md).
   > - You need to set your UET tag up across all your pages (e.g., your purchase confirmation page).
-  > - Automated bid strategies require “Optimize campaign performance” to be enabled in the conversion goals setting.
+  > - Automated bid strategies require â€œOptimize campaign performanceâ€ to be enabled in the conversion goals setting.
 Your campaign performance is dependent on accurate conversion tracking.
 [Learn more about auto-bidding](hlp_BA_CONC_BidStrategy_Portfolio.md).

   With simplified conversion goal setup, you can select events of interest, automatically detect those events on your website, and suggest which ones to track as conversions.
 This eliminates the need for selecting events manually and simplifies your workflow since you will not need to use code for any configuration.
 Button clicks, purchases, checkouts, and subscriptions can all be detected.